Edgyin42/cheatsheet/cheatsheet/DataStructureAndAlgorithmCheatsheet.md

 - Using [DSU](#union---find-also-called-disjoint-set-union-dsu)

 ##  2. Breadth-first search:
+- Implemented with a queue -> iterative, not recursive.
+- Can be implemented using iterative approach, just more complex.
 BFS from source s, with a adjacency list adj.
 ```
 void BFS(int s, vector<vector<int> >& adj){